Home » DIY » Build It » One Board Stools And Benches | Easy Tutorial

 Do you remember these boards I picked up at Vendors’ Village?
 They were perfect for some of these stools and benches.

 In addition, I have a lot of scrap pieces left over from 1×8’s.
 You can see them on the top shelf.
-This is an old picture, but they were still hanging out there three years later.
+This is an old picture, but they were still available three years later.

 Visit the My Repurposed Life Amazon Store to shop my favorite items.